 If you’re looking for the best dry rub for ribs, then look no further!
 This easy rub is made with brown sugar, spices, and dried herbs right from your pantry.
-It will add intense flavor to your meat, which is key to great BBQ ribs!
+It will add intense flavor to your rack of ribs, which is the key to finger licking BBQ results!

 Best Dry Rub for Ribs

-You can use this rub just on its own, or layer BBQ sauce over the top after your ribs have cooked for an extra smoky flavor.
-Not just for ribs, it’s also amazing on slow cooker BBQ brisket or BBQ pulled pork.
+You can use this rib rub recipe on its own, or layer BBQ sauce over the top after your ribs have cooked for an extra smoky flavor.
+Not just for ribs, it’s also amazing on slow cooker BBQ brisket and BBQ pulled pork for the best pork sandwiches!

 - Light brown sugar: Sugar is a common component of most dry rubs.
 It caramelizes and helps to form a delicious crust on the meat.
 You can substitute dark brown sugar for a deeper molasses flavor or even white sugar if desired.